code-tsunami/CS362-004-F2018/projects/kindys/README.md

 ## To run all tests

-Open the `URLValidatorInCorrect` folder as a new project in Eclipse and select `Run`
+Open the `URLValidatorInCorrect` folder as a new project and select `Run UrlValidatorTest`